2011 Shakey's V-League season: SEA Club Invitational

-The Southeast Asian Club Invitational commenced on October 27, 2011 at The Arena in San Juan with clubs from Vietnam and Malaysia participating in the four-team tournament that also features local teams Philippine Army and Ateneo.
+The Shakey's V-League 8th Season Southeast Asian Club Invitational was the fifteenth conference of Shakey's V-League, commenced on October 27, 2011 at The Arena in San Juan with clubs from Vietnam and Malaysia participating in the four-team tournament that also features local teams Philippine Army Lady Troopers and Ateneo Lady Eagles.
 Matches were aired on NBN 4 on a delayed basis.